Hybrid Cloud vs. Multi-Cloud: what your business really needs to grow

 • Challenging observability across providers.

-Multi-cloud is typically best suited for cloud-native companies with mature DevOps and SRE practices.
+Multi-cloud is best suited for teams with strong DevOps and SRE practices already in place.

 talk to an expert

-According to the 2024 State of the Cloud Report, 82% of enterprises already have a multi-cloud strategy, but many still struggle with fragmented monitoring and slow scalability during growth periods.
-That’s where the right strategy makes a difference.
+According to the 2024 State of the Cloud Report, 82% of enterprises already operate in multi-cloud environments.
+Yet many still struggle with fragmented monitoring, limited visibility, and slow scalability during growth phases.

 • Cloud-native CI/CD pipelines.